All through the day – I me mine, I me mine, I me mine.

 All through the night – I me mine, I me mine, I me mine.1

 “It is what it is” – always true, all the time.
 Nothing truly has intrinsic value – we assign value.
 And so it is with wetiko.
-Wetiko is typically characterized as a virus, demon seed, or inherently evil poacher of spirit.
+Wetiko is typically presented as a virus, demon seed, or inherently evil poacher of spirit.
 The image of outside invader is a consistent consensus throughout wetiko scripture.
-A big step back might reveal another perspective.
+A big step back reveals another perspective.
 Some say, “money is the root of all evil” rather than “the love of money is the root of all evil”.
 Money itself is neither one way nor another.
 We assign it value in how we think of it and what we do with it.
 In this context, what love is to money – wetiko is to ego.
-Pure ego (unique energy signature) simply roots our sense of individuality.
+Pure ego (unique energy signature) simply roots our sense as individual.
 Without it, All is One and One is All, devoid of personal experience.
 Ego itself is neither one way nor another.
-Wetiko is the value humankind has assigned to ego…..to date – as one possible construct.
-Humankind has drifted to the current global norm where we – from within illusory, isolated, egocentric capsules – experience phenomena outside our respective ‘pods’ as entirely separate.
-Egocentricity is the ‘demon seed’ that has infected humanity.
+Wetiko is the value currently adopted by ego – as one possible construct…..to date.
+The history of civilization is characterized by a global norm where we – from within illusory, isolated, egocentric capsules – experience phenomena outside our respective ‘pods’ as entirely separate.
+Ego-centricity is the ‘demon seed’ that has infected humanity.

 Our identification of wetiko as an evil to eradicate, establishes a polarizing duality that ultimately perpetuates wetiko’s existence.
 We, the ‘good guys’, aspire to rid ourselves of the ‘bad’ wetiko.
 But wetiko is simply one way we wannabe ‘good guys’ have unwittingly allowed our being to manifest.
 Such is the nature of the insidiously cyclic ‘wetiko reboot’, of which there are infinite forms, from conspicuous hubris to camouflaged convolutions, that all guarantee wetiko’s survival.
 Let’s examine a few…..